OdedReg/Travel-Assistant/README.md

 3. **Destination Recommendations (with Verification Pipeline)**:
    ```
+   User:
-   User: "Recommended destinations for a beach vacation in October"
+   "Recommended destinations for a beach vacation in October"

+   Assistant:
    [Initial Response]:
    For a beach vacation in October, here are some excellent recommendations:
    * **The Caribbean:** Islands like **Barbados, St. Lucia, and Turks and Caicos** offer warm temperatures, low humidity, and minimal rainfall in October as it's typically outside the peak hurricane season.